SAMMISolutions/docs/doc_posts/_commands-variables/variable-introduction.md

 ### string (text)

 Value that contains not just numbers, but also other characters (possibly mixed with numbers).\
-A variable containing a number value will be beige in the variable viewer.\
+A variable containing a string value will be beige in the variable viewer.\
 you must wrap it in double or single quotes if using in an expresion.\
 Examples: `"Hello world!"`, `'This is cool'`, `"The tickets cost $50"`, `'50'` (still regarded as a string!)